 Over-the-counter medication containing the active ingredient acetaminophen can help provide relief for pain caused by tissue damage — including back pain and osteoarthritis.
 Unlike nonsteroidal anti-inflammatory drugs (NSAID), medications with acetaminophen are “first-line” pain relievers and should be layered with other options.

-Another non-opioid medication options are NSAIDs — such as ibuprofen.
-You can receive many options over-the-counter or through a prescription.
+Another non-opioid medication option is NSAIDs — such as ibuprofen.
+You can receive many options over the counter or through a prescription.
 They are mostly used for soft tissue injuries — including strains, sprains, and headaches — but can also be used for arthritis.
 NSAIDs are great for mild to moderate pain.
 Nonsteroidal anti-inflammatory drugs can be taken with acetaminophen for additional pain relief, but the more painkillers you take, the more your risk of organ damage increases — including other side effects.

 In addition to seeing an orthopedic doctor, there are things you can do at home or at work to help relieve pain — especially for arthritis in the hands.
 If you’re someone who works in an office setting, using a cushion under a keyboard to support your wrists can help relieve wrist or hand pain from typing.
 Other tips to prevent back, wrist, or hand pain from typing include:

 - Adjusting your desk height so that your monitor is in line with your eyes